luke-anglin/hyde/_posts/christ/quotes.md

 > It is not for us to calculate our victory or fear our defeat, but to do our duty and leave the rest in God's hands. - **Alan Keyes, ambassador**

+# Sadness

+> Jane Kenyon’s remarkable poem, “Having it out with Melancholy,” posits two “God” problems associated with depression and our attempts at care.
+First, depression ruins our “manners toward God” because it teaches us “toexist without gratitude,” and tempts us to answer the purpose of ourexistence as “simply to wait for death,” since “the pleasures of earth are overrated.”

 # Idolatry

 > God doesn’t want to ‘Christianize’ your life, but to crucify your dreams, desires, ambitions...and to seek His. - **Tom Landry**